SkyflowFoundry/bulk_insert_tokenization/README.md

 This is the repository where you can find script to do bulk tokenization.
 Please refer Readme in individual folders for more details on how to use this scripts.

-## License

-This are open-source community scripts, and Skyflow bears no responsibility for its usage.